Star Larvae Hypothesis

 humanity's ability to become what it once merely imagined, before

 Philosophy and Social Hope

 design proponents are keen to point out that the mechanics of the eye,

 for example, mark the organ as an example of design.
-While Lasik Denver surgeons would agree that the eye is a complex organ, it is not an example of intelligent design.
 But we know where

 eyes come from—from genes—and intelligent design proponents